fabiomux/fluxbox_apps_menu/README.md

     $ fluxbox_apps_menu build

-When the application menu is built it can be included in your main fluxbox menu file (usually *~/.fluxbox/menu*) adding the row below where you want display it:
+When the application menu is built it can be included in your main fluxbox menu file (usually *~/.fluxbox/menu*) adding the row below wherever you want to display it:

     [include] (~/.fluxbox/menu-apps)

+## Configuration

-To start with customizations create a copy of the config file (*fluxbox_apps_menu.yaml*) under the _~/.fluxbox_ folder:
+To start with customizations create a copy of the config file (*fluxbox_apps_menu.yaml*) under the _~/.fluxbox_ folder using the related command:

     $ fluxbox_apps_menu config

+Edit it with your favorite editor:

+    $ vi ~/fluxbox/fluxbox_apps_menu.yaml

-Once completed build again!
+Once changes are done build the menu again!

 ## Get help

-Where to start
+Where to start:

     $ fluxbox_apps_menu help

-Get help for a specific task
+Get help for a specific task:

     $ fluxbox_apps_menu help build
     $ fluxbox_apps_menu help config

-More help
+More help:

 - The wiki page: https://github.com/fabiomux/fluxbox_apps_menu/wiki